SKCro/WebTV-HD/README.md

 - ~~Make the status bar look better on non-widescreen display sizes.~~ Done.
 - Recreate more service pages like ~~login,~~ ~~mail,~~ settings, favorites, etc.
 - ~~Add functionality with JavaScript.~~ Done.
 - Fix the dang selection box scrolling bug.
-This is partially done by simply not updating the `top` attribute, but it doesn't fix the root problem - clicking something else while scrolled down still results in the bug.
+This is partially done by simply not updating the `top` attribute when scrolling, but it doesn't fix the root problem - clicking something else while scrolled down still results in the bug.
 - ~~Make Dialing.html actually work better by making it show a splash at 100% progress, along with redirecting to Home.html.~~ Done by nitrate92.
 - ~~Flesh out Home.html.~~ Done.